Technical Report : ContikiMAC vs X-MAC performance analysis: Methodology

 We consider the following metrics: the latency, the expected transmission count (ETX), the number of retransmissions , the packet delivery ratio (PDR) and the duty cycle.
 We detail those metrics in the following paragraphs.

 The \textbf{latency} is measured as the average end-to-end transmission time, that is the time needed by a sender to transmit a packet to a destination potentially across multiple hops.
-This time includes the retransmissions needed in case of collision or lack of acknowledgement.
+The latency includes the retransmissions needed in case of collision or lack of acknowledgement.

 The \textbf{Expected Transmission Count (ETX)}, is the expected number of hop-to-hop transmissions needed by a packet to be received without error by the destination.
+We use this metric to estimate the average number of retransmissions required by hop-to-hop transmissions.

-The \textbf{retransmission count} is the average number of retransmissions required by hop-to-hop transmissions.
 We count a retransmission in the following cases (Fig.~\ref{fig:retx-causes}).
 First, the sender can \textbf{postpone} a transmission in the following cases: (1) due to an incoming transmission, a packet is already pending in the radio, (2) the channel is stated as busy by the CCA collision avoidance mechanism (\implem{ContikiMAC}, \implem{X-MAC-C} and \implem{X-MAC-CP}) or (3) a strobe has been detected recently (\implem{X-MAC} and \implem{X-MAC-P}).
 Second, the transmission can \textbf{collide} with another ongoing transmission.
 This case occurs when no ACK is received but channel activity is detected instead.
 Third, \textbf{no ACK} is received after the transmission and no channel activity is detected.
-This can occur due to one of the following reasons : (a) the destination node has failed or is out of range, (b) a collision occured at the receiver but is not detected by the sender (hidden terminal) or (c) another sender started its transmission simultaneously, making the collision avoidance mechanism ineffective.
+This can occur due to one of the following reasons : (a) the destination node has failed or is out of range, (b) a collision occurred at the receiver but is not detected by the sender (hidden terminal) or (c) another sender started its transmission simultaneously, making the collision avoidance mechanism ineffective.

 The \textbf{PDR} is measured as the ratio between the number of packets sent to a destination and the number of packets received by this destination.